tum-ens/UrbanHeatPro/README.md

       Number of occupants living in the building

 </ol>

 All columns are required, if no information is given, the cell value is taken as NaN.
-This input file should be located in the corresponding folder input/buildings
+This input file should be located in the corresponding folder `input/Buildings`.

+### Regional Data
+In addition to the buildings to be modeled, regional data is needed.
+This data should be placed in the folder `input/Regional Data`.
+Each region has its own directory of regional data, e.g. `input/Regional Data/Unterhaching`.

 ## Using UrbanHeatPro
-### From the script
+### From the entry script
 To run the model with the given input data, change the desired information in the runme.py file, create a settings file as in the given example and run this file in the command line:
->> python runme.py
+> python runme.py

 ### As a library
 Alternatively the model can be used as a library.
 The `run_uhp` function in the `run_uhp.py` module is the entrypoint for running the model.

-### Folder structure & settings
-The expects the input files in the input/ directory.
-Per default the results are written to the results/ directory.
-A different result directory can be defined in the settings file or as a parameter of `run_uhp()`.

-The example and default settings files are in the settings/ directory.
-Settings are provided to the module as a configuration file in the yaml format.
-An example of the expected structure can be seen in the example settings file settings/uhp_settings_example.yaml.
-All possible settings are also shortly described in this file.

-Note: The default settings file should not be moved or modified as it is needed in case no other settings are given.

 ## Contributing